stephenfreund/flowco/README.md

 # Flowco
 ![flowco](https://github.com/user-attachments/assets/9591f546-ef52-4c16-999a-ca9e2a149586)

-Flowco is designed to run as a web service.
-However, it can also be run locally by following these instructions.
+Flowco is designed to run as a web service but can also be run locally by following the instructions below.

 ### Configuration